Voting with Partial Orders: The Plurality and Anti-Plurality Classes: Results

 \begin{coro} A voting rule for approval ballots satisfies Anonymity, Neutrality, Reinforcement, Partial Averseness, and Strong Contraction if, and only if, it is the standard approval voting rule. \end{coro}

 We can also consider an approval voting rule that works in the `opposite' direction of size approval voting.
-Under this rule, an approved alternative receives \emph{more} points the more alternatives it is approved alongside (while the opposite is true for size approval voting rules).
-Such rules favour voters who are willing to compromise and approve more alternatives \citep[see also Example $6$ in the work of][]{BARDAL2025345}.
+Under such a rule, an approved alternative receives \emph{more} points when it is approved together with a larger number of other alternatives (while the opposite is true for size approval voting rules).
+Such rules favour voters who are willing to compromise and approve more alternatives \citep[see also Example~6 in the work of][]{BARDAL2025345}.
+Let us call this family of voting rules the \emph{anti-size approval rules}.
+We can then state the following result implied by Theorem~\ref{theo:monosimpleantiplurality}.